Learn about Lightning Protection of Container Houses

 All that may already sound terrifying, but the worst part of the story is that these otherwise spectacular effects discharge gigantic amounts of energy.
-As all that happens in a very short time (fractions of a second), the striking power can have catastrophic effect on targeted objects.
-While we cannot control or even appease caprices of Mother Nature, we may (and frankly for our security we should) protect ourselves from their impact.
-We like it or not, lightning strikes are part of weather hazards and so we have to find a way to live with them!
+As all that happens in a very short time (fractions of a second), the striking power can have a catastrophic effect on targeted objects.
+While we cannot control or even appease the caprices of Mother Nature, we may (and frankly for our security we should) protect ourselves from their impact.
+Like it or not, lightning strikes are part of weather hazards and so we have to find a way to live with them!

 The lightning protection system does not protect from strikes.
 It only protects the structure (house) from the impact of the strike.
-Its purpose is to provide the low-resistance path able to channel enormous energy of lightning strikes and safely transfer it to the ground (earth).
+Its purpose is to provide a low-resistance path able to channel the enormous energy of lightning strikes and safely transfer it to the ground (earth).
 The Earth in this case serves as a “gigantic capacitor” able to “smoothly” absorb the energy of a lightning strike.
 Given the fact that the soil (earth) is conductive, the locally absorbed electrical energy will be quickly dissipated over large areas of our planet in an attempt to re-create its electrical neutrality.

 The lightning protection system consists of:

-a) lightning rod(s) – Placed on highest point(s) of the structure they will be primary targets of the strike
+a) lightning rod(s) – Placed on the highest point(s) of the structure they will be primary targets of the strike

-b) Path of low resistance to ground – robust copper (or aluminum) wire able to carry very high discharge currents (reaching thousands of amperes).
+b) Path of low resistance to the ground – robust copper (or aluminum) wire able to carry very high discharge currents (reaching thousands of amperes).

 c) Ground rod – providing robust, efficient and reliable (lasting) electrical contact with the earth in order to dissipate the energy of the channeled lightning strike.